-Christchurch mosque shootings: More mental health support pledged for victims and families
+Christchurch mosque shootings: PM speaks as more mental health support pledged for victims and families

-The mental aftershocks of the Christchurch mosque shootings will likely rumble on for years, the Prime Minister said today as she announced an $8 million mental health support package.
+Prime Minister Jacinda Ardern is speaking in Christchurch today as the mourning city marks six months since New Zealand's worst ever terror attack.

-Jacinda Ardern is visiting Christchurch today as the mourning city marks six months since New Zealand's worst ever terror attack.
+Earlier, the PM said mental aftershocks of the Christchurch mosque shootings will likely rumble on for years, as she announced an $8 million mental health support package.

-As she dropped in to West Spreydon School, and met with staff and students participating in the Sparklers programme which supports and promotes the wellbeing of young Cantabrians, she pledged a further $8.68m for mental health services in the region over the next three years.
+As Ardern dropped in to West Spreydon School, and met with staff and students participating in the Sparklers programme which supports and promotes the wellbeing of young Cantabrians, she pledged a further $8.68m for mental health services in the region over the next three years.

 It comes on top of the $8.5m invested in Budget 2019 in response to the March 15 attacks.